It's Rush Limbaugh and the most listened to radio talk show in America by far.

 I want to feel good.

-I don't want to be a real ranker, I just want to feel good.
+I just want to feel good.

 Can't you all just get along?

-He says, uh you can be it, North said at a small gathering in a Hanover restaurant Monday morning that drew eight people.
+He says, you can be it, North said at a small gathering in a Hanover restaurant Monday morning that drew eight people.

 Let me read that to you again.

-Excuse me for being blunt, you gotta stop getting involved in the way people are fighting each other, chewing you up a little more.
+You've got to stop getting involved in a way people are fighting each other, chewing you up a little more.

 Obama said, that's what you do when you run for president.

-But during a later appearance before about 800 people in Nashua, Obama made a comment likely to further the spats that he's warned about, asked whether he would move U.S. troops out of Iraq to better fight terrorism elsewhere.
+But during a later appearance before about 800 people in Nashua, Obama made a comment likely to further the spats that he's warned about.

 That requires us to have enough troops so that we're not just air raiding villages and killing civilians, which is causing enormous pressure over there.